 Research by Plant & Food scientists is aiming to breed kiwifruit cultivars that show resistance to the pathogen Psa.

-Listen to this RNZ audio, Psa-resistant kiwifruit from 2012.
+Listen to this RNZ audio, Psa-resistant kiwifruit, recorded in 2012.

 Psa triggers large research programme